Every airline has its own set of restrictions regarding checked and carry-on baggage depending on travel class and destination.

 Information on your free baggage allowance is also available in your Customer Profile.

-If a baggage fee is not included in your flight price (this information is available on the flight booking page and in your Customer Profile), you can pay any applicable baggage fees on the airline’s website (if available) or at check-in.
+If baggage allowance is not included in your fare (this information is available on the flight booking page and in your Customer Profile), you can purchase the necessary baggage allowance on the airline's website (if available) or at check-in.

-Please keep in mind that if you booked a connecting flight (see "Checked baggage on connecting flights"), the most restrictive baggage rules of the carriers will be applied.
+Please keep in mind that if you booked a connecting flight (see "Checked baggage on connecting flights"), the most restrictive carrier baggage rules will be applied.

 Please refer to the airline's website for detailed baggage information.